tjhickey724/discrete_math/courses/cs29a_spr25.md

 # CS29a Spring 2025 Discrete Structures
 ## Instructor: Tim Hickey at Brandeis University

-# CS29a Fall23 Brandeis University
+This file contains links to course notes and homework for CS29a in Spring 2025

-This file contains links to course notes and homework for sections 1 and 2 of CS29a in Fall 2023
+## Homework and Exam Software

-Homework will consist of readings (sometimes with reflections) and Mastery Learning App (MLA) problems.
+We will be using the Mastery Learning App [MLA](https://specsgradingapp.onrender.com) for all work in this class including weekly exams and homework and daily in-class questions.
-The MLA Homework site is https://mastery.cs.brandeis.edu  with PIN 731541
+You can connect to the app using your Brandeis login and the following PIN ???????

 ## Textbooks
 Most of our readings will come from the follwoing online books: